wadah-jameel/terraform-simple-ec2/README.md

-# Simple Terraform Code to Deploy EC2 - Beginner's Explanation
+# Simple Terraform Code to Deploy EC2

 ## 🎯 What We're Building